 WHERE: Montego Bay, Jamaica

-Don’t worry about a thing, cause every little thing is going to be alright when the butlers at Iberostar Grand Rose Hall are involved.
-Staff at this glittering Montego Bay resort have a strong make-it-happen attitude.
-Their knowledge is further complemented by gourmet restaurants with terrifically fresh fare, suites with soaring ceilings, and a scenic beachfront location making this one of the best all-inclusive, adults-only stays in Montego Bay.
-If you’re seeking a higher-octane activity than lounging on the resort beach (which is exquisite), check out the impressive reefscape at the Montego Bay Marine Park by visiting the onsite Dressel Divers center to rent equipment or take a PADI course.
+The question of which Caribbean island has the most to do will invite a variety of responses but Jamaica is a strong contender.
+You won’t have to worry about a thing, cause every little thing is going to be alright when the butlers at Iberostar Grand Rose Hall are involved in making your Caribbean vacation dreams a reality.
+Staff at this glittering adults-only Montego Bay resort have a strong make-it-happen attitude.
+Their knowledge is further complemented by gourmet restaurants with terrifically fresh fare, suites with soaring ceilings, and a scenic beachfront location.
+If you wish for a higher-octane activity than lounging on the resort beach (which is exquisite), check out the impressive reefscape at the Montego Bay Marine Park by visiting the onsite Dressel Divers center to rent equipment or take a PADI course.
 Guests also enjoy golfing at Cinnamon Hill amidst a backdrop of aqueduct ruins, waterfalls, and centuries-old tombs.

 WHERE: St. Lucia